|

 In London, the average salary for employees under 25 reaches €2,800 per month.
 Even though London has a slightly expensive cost of living, many careers have high-income potential.

 Your job scope and years of experience could increase the amount of pay you get throughout your career.
-Gender, family history, and ethnicity aren’t hindrances in many professions and job sectors in both Dublin and London.
+Gender, family history, and ethnicity aren’t hindrances in Dublin and London’s professions and job sectors.

-Interns have the chance to earn in both Dublin and London, but the salary depends on the employer.
+Interns can earn in Dublin and London, but the salary depends on the employer.
 Fresh graduates generally make minimum wage until they have a regular contract.

 Read more about salaries in London.